John-R-Wallace-NOAA/adcomp/README.md

      -I"W:/R/R-4.1.2/library/RcppEigen/include" -Wno-ignored-attributes

 Installing TMB from GitHub does add both the "Eigen" and "TMBad" libraries to TMB/include.
+(Adding to the ephemeral nature of these excess warnings.)

 This change is compatible with TMB running under R on Linux.